 PhD, Purdue University; PhD, Hanyang University; MS, Hanyang University; BS Hanyang University.

-Dr. Song-yi Youn is an Assistant Professor in the Textile and Apparel Management Department at the University of Missouri.
+Dr. Song-yi Youn is an Assistant Professor in the Textile and Apparel Management (TAM) Department at the University of Missouri.
 She holds a bachelor’s degree and master’s degree in Clothing and Textiles.
-She completed PhD in Consumer Behavior and a second PhD in Clothing and Textiles.
+She completed PhD in Consumer Behavior and a second PhD in Retailing and Consumer Studies in Fashion Industry.
 Dr. Youn brings professional experience as a market analysis in the government agency, Korea Color and Fashion Trend Center.
-She proposed upcoming fashion trends based on analyzing consumer behaviors and industries in global fashion cities including New York, London, Paris, Milan, Tokyo, Beijing, and Seoul.
+She analyzed fashion market and consumer behavior in global cities including New York, London, Paris, Milan, Tokyo, Beijing, and Seoul, and proposed upcoming market trends.
 She participated in product development strategy programs for luxury fashion brands.
 Also, she taught various courses in South Korea and the United States.
-Courses include Visual Merchandising, Textiles, Consumer Behavior, Consumer Relational Management, and a Selling and Sales Management Capstone.
-She brought insights about the apparel market and encouraged students to apply academic knowledge in the real-world settings.
-Before joining the University of Missouri, she taught Theories and Practices in Apparel Merchandising to graduate students at University of Arkansas as an Adjunct Research Assistant Professor.
+Courses include Consumer Behavior, Consumer Relational Management, Selling and Sales Management Capstone, Visual Merchandising, and Textiles.
+Before joining TAM, she worked at University of Arkansas as an Adjunct Research Professor and taught Theories and Practices in Apparel Merchandising to graduate students.
+As a researcher and mentor, she loves working with graduate students, and as a teacher, she brings insights about the apparel market and encourages students to apply academic knowledge in the real-world settings.